 "Our goal reflects our vision and signals our direction, but it does not determine our pace.
 We're making decisions every day to achieve deep decarbonization as quickly and cost-effectively as we can while working to ensure all customers benefit from the use of new technologies and investments in clean energy," MGE Chairman, President and CEO Jeff Keebler said.

 Analysis by the University of Wisconsin-Madison

 The University of Wisconsin-Madison evaluated MGE's goal of net-zero carbon electricity by 2050, comparing it to the modeled pathways for the electricity sector in industrialized nations to limit global warming to 1.5 degrees Celsius.
 The UW's analysis determined, relative to publicly available model results for carbon reductions through 2050, MGE's goal is in line with or more aggressive than these model benchmarks for climate solutions.

 The models suggested that by 2050 emissions from electricity generation in industrialized countries should be 87% to 99% lower than the 2005 baseline.
 MGE's plan for net-zero carbon emissions by 2050 is a 100% reduction from 2005 levels, which reflects carbon reductions consistent with limiting global warming to 1.5 degrees Celsius to prevent the most severe impacts of climate change.

-The 2020 Corporate Responsibility and Sustainability Report features information about MGE's corporate strategy and climate-related matters, safety and operations, customer and employee engagement, governance and oversight.
+The 2021 report features information about MGE's corporate strategy and climate-related matters; safety and operations; metrics and targets; customer and employee engagement; risk management; and governance and oversight.
 Highlights include:

 MGE is participating in the Edison Electric Institute's (EEI) environmental, social, governance and sustainability-related reporting templates.
 The voluntary, industry-specific templates provide current data and information on MGE operations and other matters.